Year in Pixels: How it can Work for You

 It’s called a year in pixels.

-By making a simple grid you can track just about anything!
+By making a simple grid, you can track just about anything!

 The most popular pixel tracker is a mood tracker.
 But as you’ll see in the images below, you can track so many things.

-How to Do Year in Pixels
+How to Do a Year in Pixels

 To make your own yearn in pixels, start with a blank page in your bullet journal.